UhhhAaron/SaladBind/README.md

 SaladBind is available on the AUR!
 Install the `saladbind` package through the AUR manager of your choice.

 Is Arch not your favorite distro?
 That's unfortunate!
-You can try packaging SaladBind yourself, or contacting us.
+You can try packaging SaladBind yourself, contacting us, or downloading the binary manually as explained below.

 ### macOS and other Linux distros